villalbamitrovichivan-cybersec/cybersec-journey/crack-the-hash-tryhackme.md

 A system using MD5 with no salt is catastrophically vulnerable.
 A system using bcrypt with a strong password policy is practically uncrackable.
 **The algorithm matters.
 The password matters.
 Both together is what security looks like.**
+**Also, you coul 100% use hashes.com or crackstation.com if you know what you are looking for**